NoesisVision/noesis-docs/docs/quick-start.md

 On a local machine, **the easiest way to start is to create noesis-workspace next to your directory with the git repositories** (*obviously your git repository can be named differently than `git-repos`*).
 However, if you want to share only selected repos with Noesis, you may as well create a separate directory and put the scanned repos there.
 It is also a good practice if you want to scan different versions of git-repos than the ones which you currently modify.
 :::

  `noesis-config` is a new .NET library with Noesis DSL which you will create as a part of this tutorial.
-We recommend that thhis config  eventualy becomes one of your git repositories, so it's a good idea to put it inside `git-repos` as well.
+We recommend that this config eventually becomes one of your git repositories, so it's a good idea to put it inside `git-repos` as well.

 Please note that for the first quick check you will need only: